hairline-bandit/Text-File-Compiler/IMPROVEMENTS.md

 4/8/21 Added "-NoNewWindow" so that you don't need an input statement at the end of code to keep it open.

 4/8/21 Added capability to compile and execute C files

+4/9/21 Added capability to compile and execute C++ files